IBM/db2developerextension-about/docs/working-with-sql/running-multiple-sql-statements.md

 > **Note**: When you click the layout toggle icon, the **Results** pane switches from the default vertical view to a horizontal view, where the results are aligned horizontally with the editor.
-Clicking the icon again returns the results to the vertical alignment.
+Click the icon again to return the results to the vertical alignment with the editor.
 {: .note-right}

 You can search in the result set.
 Click **Export** to download your query results in CSV or JSON.